muart-group/muart-group.github.io/docs/developer/it-protocol/data-types/temperature-units.md

         wire += 0x10

     return wire
 ```

 It is not known if legacy systems also support fractional values - SWICago's library seems to imply that they do not.
+In this case, only the last four bits appear to be read to by the unit.

 ### Heat Pump Room Temperature